Empire: Future

-The founder of the Paneuropean Union, Richard von Coudenhove-Kalergi, writing yet in 1943, drew a more specific and immediate future imperial project: After the War America is bound “to take over the command of the skies.”
-The danger of “the utter annihilation of all enemy towns and lands” can “only be prevented by the air superiority of a single power ...
-America’s air role is the only alternative to intercontinental wars.”
+Though unnoted by contemporary imperiometric scholars, the phenomenon reflected in the latter map was envisaged by the founder of the Paneuropean Union, Richard von Coudenhove-Kalergi yet in 1943, when he drew a specific and immediate future imperial project: After the War America is bound "to take over the command of the skies."
+The danger of "the utter annihilation of all enemy towns and lands" can "only be prevented by the air superiority of a single power ...
+America's air role is the only alternative to intercontinental wars."
 Despite his outstanding anti-imperialism, Coudenhove-Kalergi detailed:

-Coudenhove-Kalergi envisaged a kind of Pax Americana modeled on “Pax Romana”:
+Coudenhove-Kalergi envisaged a kind of Pax Americana modeled on "Pax Romana":

 This period would be necessary transitory stage before World State is eventually established, though he did not specify how the last transformation is expected to occur.
+Coudenhove-Kalergi's follower in the teleological theory of World State, Toynbee, specified two ways.
+One is by wars going on to a bitter end at which one surviving great power "knocks out" its last remaining competitor and establishes world empire, like the earlier empires used to on the regional scale.
+The other alternative is the United Nations.
+Having devoted his life to the study of history and international affairs, Toynbee did not bet on the United Nations.
+Instead, he identified symptoms of the traditional power politics leading to the world empire by a universal conquest.

-Coudenhove-Kalergi's follower in the teleological theory of World State, Toynbee, supposed the traditional way of universal conquest and emphasized that the world is ripe for conquest: "...Hitler's eventual failure to impose peace on the world by the force of arms was due, not to any flaw in his thesis that the world was ripe for conquest, but to an accidental combination of incidental errors in his measures..."
+Toynbee emphasized that the world is ripe for conquest: "...Hitler's eventual failure to impose peace on the world by the force of arms was due, not to any flaw in his thesis that the world was ripe for conquest, but to an accidental combination of incidental errors in his measures..."
 But "in falling by so narrow a margin to win the prize of world-dominion for himself, Hitler had left the prize dangling within the reach of any successor capable of pursuing the same aims of world-conquest with a little more patience, prudence, and tact."
 With his "revolution of destruction," Hitler has performed the "yeoman service" for "some future architect of a Pax Ecumenica...
 For a post-Hitlerian empire-builder, Hitler's derelict legacy was a gift of the Gods."